orchard0/Mutawazin-Arabic-keyboard/README.md

 ![Mutawazin Keyboard Layout](https://raw.githubusercontent.com/orchid6/Mutawazin-Arabic-keyboard/master/Images/Mutawazin%20Arabic%20Keyboard.png)

-Here’s the quick summary, full details and discussion follows the install instructions.
+Here’s the quick summary, full details and discussion are after the install instructions.

 ### Advantages:
 * __63% key load on the eight home keys;__ means more comfort, speed and efficiency.
 PC (33%) and Apple (34%).